-- A process for approval by the Exec.
-Principal and the Head of Marketing & Admissions - Clear processes for the administration and monitoring of these accounts involving at least two members of staff - A code of behaviour for users of the accounts, including - Systems for reporting and dealing with abuse and misuse - Understanding of how incidents may be dealt with under school disciplinary procedures
+- a process for approval by the Principal before anything is published - clear processes for the administration and monitoring of these accounts involving at least two members of staff - a code of behaviour for users of the accounts - systems for reporting and dealing with abuse and misuse - understanding of how incidents may be dealt with under school disciplinary procedures

-Personal Use:
+Personal Use

-- Personal communications are those made via a personal social media accounts.
+Personal communications are those made via personal social media accounts.
 In all cases, where a personal account is used which associates itself with the school or impacts on the school, it must be made clear that the member of staff is not communicating on behalf of the school with an appropriate disclaimer.
-Such personal communications are within the scope of this policy - Personal communications which do not refer to or impact upon the school are outside the scope of this policy - Where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken
+Such personal communications are within the scope of this policy:

+- personal communications which do not refer to or impact upon the school are outside the scope of this policy - where excessive personal use of social media in school is suspected, and considered to be interfering with relevant duties, disciplinary action may be taken